 Efficiently capturing and processing orders is the backbone of your holiday retail business.
-It’s no secret that the order processing capabilities you don’t have can hurt you.
-Here are some all-too-common gaps in order management systems that can sabotage success.
+It’s no secret that the order entry processing capabilities you don’t have can hurt you.
+Here are some all-too-common gaps in order management systems that can sabotage your success this holiday season.

-Retailers are fully aware that they must become more lean and flexible, building service differentiators that impress their customers Order processing is a key part of this effort because within order management are dozens of factors that dramatically impact efficiency, customer satisfaction, and profitability.
+Retailers are fully aware they must become more lean and flexible, building service differentiators that impress customers.
+Order processing is a key part of this effort because within order management are dozens of factors that dramatically impact efficiency, customer satisfaction and profitability.

 Let’s focus on three keys to order entry excellence: